 Registered volunteers will receive a confirmation email the day before their scheduled shift with a link to a COVID-19 self-assessment.

-Upon arrival, volunteers are asked to remain in their vehicle until checked-in by a team member:
+Upon arrival, volunteers will be checked-in by a team member:

 - The team member will confirm that each volunteer has completed and passed the self-assessment before arriving on the construction site;

 - The team member will use a digital check-in kiosk to track volunteer hours (no paper/pen check-in);

 - Volunteers will be directed to an area with appropriate space to maintain social distance until the day begins.

 Volunteers are encouraged to bring their own PPE if they have it, including hard hats.
 PPE will be available on site for volunteers to use.
 Volunteers should disinfect PPE before using it.

 In addition to regular PPE, Beaches HFH will ask that all staff members, AmeriCorps members, and volunteers wear: